Peter German (academic)

 Peter German KC is a Canadian legal academic and anti-money laundering expert.
-He is best known as the author of the Dirty Money reports, as well as serving as the former deputy commissioner of the Royal Canadian Mounted Police.
+He is best known as the author of the Dirty Money reports, as well as serving as the former deputy commissioner for western and northern Canada of the Royal Canadian Mounted Police.

 Personal life

 German was born in 1952 in Vancouver, British Columbia, and currently lives in the city where he operates an anti-money laundering consultancy.
-He completed his PhD in law in 2010.
+He completed his PhD in law at the University of London in 2010.